sotopia-lab/sotopia-pi/data_generate/README.md

 ### Explanation for EnvProfile generation:

 With inspirational prompt, we utilize `gpt-4-turbo` to generate EnvProfile.

-# Data Generation (deprecated)
+Note that our function also allow other OpenAI models.

+### Detail Steps

+### Detail Steps (deprecated)

 For the zero step, we need to prepare new inspirational prompts as motivations of gpt-4-turbo to generate creative scenario and social goals.